hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_clouds.rst

 * **ec2_owner_id** (String(32)):

-      System supplied EC2 owner ID used to identify owned versus shared resouces on an EC2 cloud.
+      For Amazon EC2 clouds, this is EC2 owner ID automatically retrieved from the cloud and saved in the CSV2 cloud settings.
+It is used to identify owned versus shared resouces on that EC2 cloud.

 * **communication_up** (Boolean):